C'est si bon: Adaptations

 In 1949, Giacomo Mario Gili and Nino Rastelli wrote the Italian lyrics of the song for the recording of Natalino Otto with Luciano Zuccheri and his Orchestra in March 1949.
 The title of the song became "Tutto è bello".

 The same year, Jerry Seelen wrote the English lyrics for the recording of Johnny Desmond with Tony Mottola and his Orchestra in January 1950.
 The title of the song is not translated.
 In 1963, Allan Sherman wrote other English lyrics for his version, which he named "I See Bones".

 In 1950, Ralph Maria Siegel wrote the German lyrics for the recording of Rita Gallos with Kurt Edelhagen and his Orchestra in May 1950.
 In 1983, Adrian Wolf wrote other German lyrics with the pseudonym Thore Holgerson for Maren Kroymann's version.
 The title of the song is not translated into German.

 The same year, Tapio Kullervo Lahtinen wrote the Finnish lyrics for the recording of Maire Ojonen with George de Godzinsky and his Orchestra.
 The title of the song became "Hyvä on olla luonasi".

 The same year, Gösta Rybrant wrote the Swedish lyrics for the recording of Gustaf Torrestad with Thore Jederby and his Orchestra.
 The title of the song is not translated.
 In 1980, Gösta Wälivaara wrote other Swedish lyrics for the recording of Janne Carlsson and the title of his version became "Långkalsong".
 In 1995, Claes Eriksson wrote other Swedish lyrics for the recording of Galenskaparna och After Shave with Den ofattbara and his Orchestra and the title of his version became "Direktör".

+In 1951, Augusto Alguero wrote the Spanish lyrics for the recording of Ana María González.
+The title of the song became "Es mejor".

 In 1952, Henryk Rostworowski wrote the Polish lyrics for the recording of Marta Mirska with Wiesław Machan and his Orchestra.
 In 2000, Wojciech Młynarski wrote other Polish lyrics for the recording of Irena Santor.
 The title of the song is not translated into Polish.

-In 1958, Stig Langel wrote the Danish lyrics for the recording of Lørdagspigerne.
+In 1958, Otto Leisner wrote the Danish lyrics for the recording of Lørdagspigerne.
 The title of the song is not translated into Danish.